-Roasted sweet red and golden beets, caramelized onions, vegan feta cheese crumbles, and tangy balsamic glaze is the most delicious flavor combination!
-This colorful and flavorful beetroot and feta salad is the perfect side dish to any main course or to serve for a holiday meal.
+Roasted red and golden beets and caramelized onions topped with dairy-free feta cheese crumbles and tangy balsamic glaze is the most delicious side dish!
+This colorful beetroot feta salad is the best because it uses all parts of the beet!

-Most people discard the beet greens and stems, but did you know that beet greens and stems are 100% edible and taste so good?!
-Beet greens taste slightly sweet and mellow like spinach, while beet stems also have a sweet flavor but their texture is closer to bok choy.
-This cooked beetroot salad makes a beautiful and colorful presentation that's perfect to serve as a side dish to any main course or for a special holiday meal with your family.
+Did you know that beetroot greens and stems are 100% edible and they taste SO good?!
+Beetroot greens taste slightly sweet and mellow like spinach, while beetroot stems also have a sweet flavor but their texture is closer to baby bok choy.
+Please, don't throw them out!

-How to Pick Out Beets
+How to Pick Out The Best Beetroot

 - Pick beets that don't have any cuts or splits in the skin.